vanleefxp/fantazia/README.md

 ![Python Version from PEP 621 TOML](https://img.shields.io/python/required-version-toml?tomlFilePath=https%3A%2F%2Fraw.githubusercontent.com%2Fvanleefxp%2Ffantazia%2Fmaster%2Fpyproject.toml) ![GitHub License](https://img.shields.io/github/license/vanleefxp/fantazia)

 `fantazia` is a lightweight library for *math-based* music theory computation.
-The package is currently under development and not yet distributed to PyPI.
-The package name comes from "fantasia" and the preferred abbreviation is `fz`.

 Different from sophisticated and feature-rich [`music21`](https://github.com/cuthbertLab/music21) library which provides a comprehensive music analysis toolkit, the target of `fantazia` is to *regularize music computations by mathematic rules*.
 The music related types in `fantazia` do not contain more information than necessary as a mathematic abstraction, and are immutable.
-Support for conversion to `music21` types is planned in the future.
+Support for conversion to `music21` types is currently implemented only for pitch objects.

+> The package is currently under development and not yet distributed to PyPI.
+You may download the `.whl` or `.tar.gz` distribution file in the `dist` sub-directory and install from it to have a try.

+## Getting Started

+[TODO]

 ## Pitch and Interval